RIVERS OF LIFE

 As soon as the Bride of the Lamb has been filled to overflowing with eternal Divine Life she desires to share this Life with whoever will come and drink.

-And the Spirit and the bride say, Come.
-And let him that heareth say, Come.
-And let him that is athirst come.
-And whoever will, let him take the water of life freely.
+And the Spirit and the bride say, “Come!”
+And let him who hears say, “Come!”
+And let him who thirsts come.
+Whoever desires, let him take the water of life freely.
 (Revelation 22:17)

 Thus far we have:

 - Pointed out that two different gospels are being preached today: one that presents the Lord Jesus as the means of gaining all we desire in the world; the other that requires we deny ourselves, take up our cross, and follow the Man of Sorrows.

 - Mentioned the task of giving eternal life to the believers in Corinth.

 - Defined eternal life as the Divine Presence and energy that makes it possible for us to attain the righteousness, peace, and joy of the Kingdom of God.